-- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_DVS.2, ATE_DPT.2 and AVA_VAN.5 augmented for this TOE evaluation.
+- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_DVS.2 and AVA_VAN.5 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0786-2012, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on several minor hardware changes and new AIS 31 for the TRNG.
+As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0814-2012, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on several minor/major hardware changes.